trailofbits/manticore/docs/verifier.rst

 Stopping condition
 ==================
-The exploration will continue to sent symbolic transactions until one of the stopping criteria is met.
+The exploration will continue to send symbolic transactions until one of the stopping criteria is met.

-Maximun number of trasactions
+Maximum number of transactions
 -----------------------------
 You can be interested only in what could happen under a number of transactions.
 After a maximun number of transactions is reached the explorations ends.
 Properties that had not be found to be breakable are considered a pass.
 You can modify the max number of transactions to test vis a command line argument, otherwise it will stop at 3 transactions. ::